devopslibrary/dl-frontend/_posts/2016-8-22-Jenkins CCJPE HA.markdown

 Setting up Shared Storage
 -------------------------
-For us, since we're on AWS, we'll use Amazon's EFS service to create a new NFS shared file system.
+Since we're on AWS, we'll use Amazon's EFS service to create a new NFS shared file system.
 We do need to make sure we have the right availability zones and security groups selected, but overall it's very easy to set up.

 After the EFS share comes up, click the "DNS Names" link.
-You should see a DNS entry for each availability zone, be sure to note them down, as we'll use them to mount the storage to our instances.
+You should see a DNS entry for each availability zone, we'll use these to mount the storage to our instances.

 Alright, let's go ahead and SSH into both Jenkins VMs.

-Next, run:
+Run:

 ``` bash
 mkdir /var/lib/jenkins